 - Online RN to MSN Programs

-Online MSN programs typically take two or three years to complete.
-For the most part, students can expect to take courses directly in their specialty, although most programs require distance learners to also take a few general classes.
+Online MSN programs typically take 2-3 years to complete.
+For the most part, students can expect to take courses in their specialties, but distance learners must often take a few general nursing classes, too.

-If you’d like to learn more about what to expect in an online MSN program, please visit our Online Nursing Programs page.
-Before enrolling, be sure to double-check that the online associate degree in nursing program is accredited, offered online during your period of study, and all eligibility and licensing requirements meet your situation.
+If you'd like to learn more about what to expect in an online MSN program, please visit our online nursing programs page.
+Before enrolling, check that your online master's degree in nursing program is accredited and offered online during a convenient time frame for you, and that you meet all eligibility and licensing requirements.

-If you are an accredited, not-for-profit institution that offers a master’s degree in nursing online and that isn’t listed, please contact us with details about your program, a link to your program page and proof of accreditation.
+If you are an accredited, nonprofit institution that offers a master's degree in nursing online that isn't listed here, please contact us with details about your program, a link to your program page, and proof of accreditation.

-Use our customizable database to find the best MSN programs for your needs.
+Use our customizable database below to find the best MSN programs for your needs.